jameshfisher/jameshfisher.com/_posts/2017-01-13-c-sigaction.md

   - c
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  `sigaction` says what to do when a signal is received. `signal` is a simplified interface to `sigaction`.
 ---

 The "`signal` facility is a simplified interface to the more general `sigaction` facility."
 Indeed, when we trace a C program with `signal` calls, we only see calls to `sigaction` system calls.
 We're also told that "`signal` is less portable than `sigaction` when establishing a signal handler".